Red Hook WatchIndependent Community Resource

 • 2024-09-05: NOAA recorded 0.00

-Switching to NOAA as the source of truth removed the apparent signal and revealed the dry-day clustering above.
-A side effect of this finding: the operator’s rainfall column on the DMR is itself unreliable enough to be of concern to NYSDEC, independent of the pump-out cost question.
+Every rainfall chart on this page therefore uses NOAA as the source of truth, falling back to the operator’s column only where NOAA didn’t observe.
+A side effect of this check: the operator’s rainfall column on the DMR is itself unreliable enough to be of concern to NYSDEC, independent of the pump-out cost question.

 Q: So what is driving the pump-outs?

-• Equipment failures or maintenance backlog — pump-outs cluster in time (4 events in August, 4 in December, 4 in January), which fits an equipment-issue pattern more than a steady-state operating pattern.
+• Equipment failures or maintenance backlog — pump-outs cluster in time (4 events in August, 4 in December, 4 in January), which could also fit an equipment-issue pattern layered on the baseline load.

 • Biological process upsets — sudden MLSS drops or WAS-rate changes around event clusters would point to the activated-sludge tank failing, with the EQ tank used as a hydraulic buffer to keep influent off the bug population.

-• Base-load drift — village sewer base flow may be growing fast enough to fill the EQ tank more often, with neither weather nor equipment as the proximate cause.
+• Base-load drift — village sewer base flow may be growing fast enough to fill the EQ tank more often, compounding the wet-weather load.

 What the village would need to publish